 This doesn't mean that unit and integration tests are not important.
 Along with end-to-end tests, they play a massive role in an overall testing strategy.

 Benefits of End-to-End testing

-With that being said, end-to-end testing provides several benefits to software development teams, including:
+With that being said, end-to-end testing provides several benefits to dedicated software development teams, including:

 - Improved quality: end-to-end testing validates that your product is functional at every level, from the front to back-end, on multiple systems and offers insight into its performance across various environments.

 - Increase test coverage: by including the many different subsystems in your testing process, you can achieve more test coverage and generate additional test cases that have not previously been considered.

 - Detecting bugs: software is typically tested after each iteration using end-to-end testing, making it easier to identify and address any problems.
 This will decrease the chances of bugs making it further into the testing process (and production), assuring the smooth operation of the application workflows.

 - Decrease testing efforts & costs: with fewer breakdowns, bugs and thorough testing at every step, E2E testing allows you to reduce your need to repeat tests and, subsequently, the costs and time involved with doing so.

 An E2E testing life cycle typically comprises four key components:

 - Test planning: defines the objective, scope, and requirements of the end-to-end testing process.
 Development teams also identify the various components of the system, the user scenarios to be tested, and the end-to-end tools and frameworks to use.